robotixdevteam/AiLite_Neo/README.md

 ## How to Set up the Local Connection:

-1. First, turn on wifi in Laptop/PC.
+# 1. First, turn on wifi in Laptop/PC.
+   Make sure to have wifi enabled laptop/pc

-2. Ailite neo hub connection  :
+# 2. Ailite neo hub connection  :

 Turn on the AiLite Neo bot, that acts as the hotspot.
 Establish connection by entering the `WiFi-Name = 'AILITE-<unique-ID>' (for example, 'AILITE-1034')` and `Wifi-Password = '12345678'`.